kvanh/Keyboard-Maestro-Pushover-Notifications/README.md

 	- Fixed issue if optional entries were shorter than the default value returned from Keyboard Maestro
 		- Applescript will error out on "text 1 thru 14 of stringValue" if stringValue is shorter than 14 characters
 		- fix by using "text 1 thru end of stringValue"
+	- Fixed issue where double-quotes or backtics in a field caused incomplete notification to be sent.
 	- Added new(ish) sound selection "Vibrate"
 	- Fixed issue where sound selection wouldn't work if not in lower case and no spaces
 		- Also "Pushover Echo" is just "echo" in the API and "Alien Alarm" is just "alien"